How Lamplugh CE School responds to the Local Offer

 How will setting staff support my child?

-• At Lamplugh School we have a Senior Teaching Assistant (STA) who helps provide support for children including those who require extra help.
+- At Lamplugh School we have two Senior Teaching Assistants (STAs) who help provide support for children including those who require extra help.

-• The school uses a range of equipment to support the learning – e g sloping writing boards, coloured overlays for reading and ipads
+- The school uses a range of equipment to support the learning – eg. iPads and coloured overlays for reading.

 What support do you have for parents of a child with SEN?

 - We have an open door policy where the parents can discuss their concerns about their child with relevant teaching staff.